AlanFord/ZapMeNot/docsrc/source/modeling.rst

     myModel.add_detector(a_detector)

 One or more radiation shields can be optionally added to the model.
 A shield is by definition a three-dimensional body.
-Standard shield types include, among others, a box (rectangular para, a cylinder, an infinite annulus, and an infinitely-long slab.
+Standard shield types include:

+ - Box
+ - SemiInfiniteXSlab
+ - Sphere
+ - CappedCylinder
+ - XAlignedCylinder
+ - YAlignedCylinder
+ - ZAlignedCylinder
+ - InfiniteAnnulus
+ - XAlignedInfiniteAnnulus
+ - YAlignedInfiniteAnnulus
+ - ZAlignedInfiniteAnnulus

+The CappedCylinder and the InfiniteAnnulus are the moste general, can be oriented in any direction, and require the most input to create.
+The Box is a rectangular parallelpiped having sides aligned with the coordinate system axes.
+The SemiInfiniteX Slab is, well, a slab of material with a finite thickness in the X direction, infinite in the other directions.
+It can be positiond at any X location.
+The Sphere can be freely positioned but has its major axis aligned with the Z direction.
+This has some impact on the quadrature used (more on that later).
+For user convenience the "aligned" cylinders and annuli have been included to simplify the input required to build a model.

 Each shield requires a material type and, optionally, a density.
 Shields will alter the calculated doses only when the shields completely or partially interrupt the line-of-sight between the source and the detector.
 The following code block demonstrates creating two shields and adding them to a model: